 No one likes to receive bad employee engagement results.
-It can be a really difficult experience to review them on your own or with management, but it can be even more difficult to share them with your staff members.
+It can be a really difficult experience to review them on your own or with management, but it can be even more difficult discussing employee engagement with your staff members.
 Your employees naturally want to be a part of a successful and strong team, and so when they hear that the results are not so great, they might feel discouraged.

-That said, it is always important to give honest and accurate feedback results to your team.
+That said, sharing employee engagement survey results is always important.
+It is a good idea to give honest and accurate feedback results to your team.
 This builds a sense of trust and honesty; no matter what the results, they need to know about them.

 ‘Bad’ results are not always bad

 When you receive results that appear bad, always remember that you are on the path to something positive for your business.
 Seemingly bad results are a lot better than no results – they show that your team is ready to tell you truth and give you their honest opinions.

 The ostrich with its head in the sand cannot see the danger coming towards her – just because she can’t see a predator approaching does not mean it isn’t there!
 Your business is the same.
 If you don’t know about the negative survey data, that doesn’t mean it isn’t fomenting in the head of your employees.
 It is better to know about their negative feelings – this enables you to address them.

 Sharing good and bad results is important to build trust